 Your final obstacle to a British PassportSend Enquiry

 * Conditions and restrictions may apply to students

 During your stay in the UK you can choose to naturalise as a British citizenship, moreover you have a couple of options to choose from.

 You can apply via Naturalisation if:

 You also must have:

-If you are married to, or the civil partner of, a British citizen, you can apply for citizenship if:
+If you are married to a British citizen, or the civil partner of a British citizen, applying for citizenship if:

 During the ceremony you will have to make an oath of allegiance (or you can make an affirmation If you prefer not to swear by God) and a pledge.
 This means you will promise to uphold and respect the rights, freedoms and laws of the UK.

 After the ceremony you must immediately send your BRP card back to the Home Office.
 Finally, after you receive your passport you will be no longer under control of UK immigration laws and you will be able to freely travel to and from the UK.